In any description of WordPress features, there’s one word you’re sure to see:

 Hosting Your Site on WordPress.com

 If you run your site on WordPress.com, you receive a basic level of shared hosting free.
-However, to have your own domain (as opposed to yoursite.wordpress.com) it’ll cost you between $18-25 per year.
+However, to have your own domain (as opposed to yoursite.wordpress.com) it’ll cost you $13 (if you already own the domain) or $18 (if you purchase it through WordPress.com).

 Additionally, if you choose to go with a premium theme, you’ll have to use one of the WordPress.com-only premium themes, which will run somewhere around $70 and cannot be transferred should you choose to self-host at a later date.

-In total, consider a simple TCO of roughly $95 for the first year, with a recurring charge for the domain.
+In total, consider a simple TCO of roughly $90 for the first year if you go with the “Free” WordPress.com plan and a premium theme (plus a recurring annual charge for the domain), or $99 per year for Premium, $299 per year for Business.

-Though WordPress.com is a great option for the casual content producer, you’ll be limited in configurations, themes, plugins, and other aspects of content management that could impact your ability to connect with your audience, achieve maximum SEO benefits, and commercialize your site.
+Though WordPress.com is a great option for the casual content producer, you’ll be limited in configurations, themes, plugins, and other aspects of content management that could impact your ability to:

 The Self-Hosted Option

-If you want to host your site yourself, rather than on WordPress.com, you can go to a generic hosting provider and get very “affordable” shared hosting for as little as $4.24 per month.
+If you want to host your site yourself, rather than on WordPress.com, you can go to a generic hosting provider and get very “affordable” shared hosting for as little as $4.86 per month (that’s the current price of basic hosting at HostGator).
 Granted, your site will live on a massive shared server, so performance will suffer, but your site will be up and running.

 How about security?

-Fortunately there are free options like Sucuri’s WordPress monitoring plugin.
-However, unless you are paying for a VPS, your site will be on a shared server with scores of others.
+There are plenty of free options out there for security plugin — but you install (and trust) these plugins at your own risk.
+And unless you are paying to host your site on a VPS, your site will be on a shared server with scores of others.
 Each of these sites is a potential security risk to the server, and therefore, to you.

 If you get hacked or the server goes down, there will be costs associated with downtime, the de-hacking process, and recovering lost files.
-And if you are not well versed in these processes, you’ll have to hire someone to help you.
+If you are not well versed in these processes, you’ll have to hire someone to help you.

-And, this does not figure in intangible costs like time and peace of mind.
+And, this does not figure in intangible costs like time and peace of mind, or any extras that might actually help you create better content.

 The next step up from self-hosting is a managed hosting provider.
-This allows you to “self host” but with help and guidance from people who should be able to help you manage areas you know nothing about so you can manage your business.
+This allows you to self-host, but with assistance and guidance from people who should be able to help you manage the stuff you know nothing about so that you can manage your business.

-Rates can vary, but most small businesses can get a WP-optimized managed plan for somewhere around $50 per month.
-You will still be on a shared server, but in a shared environment where they tend to understand WordPress security and support much better than a generic hosting provider that does it all.
+Rates can vary, but most small businesses can get a WordPress-optimized managed plan for somewhere around $29 per month.
+You will still be on a shared server, but at least it will be in a shared environment where they tend to understand WordPress security and support much better than a generic hosting provider that does it all.

-If you want to be on a dedicated VPS or run WordPress Multisite, these plans will usually not cover you, so you’ll have to bump to a next level plan that can run between $125-150 per month.
+If you want to be on a dedicated server, these basic plans will usually not cover you, so you’ll have to bump to a next-level plan that can run between $99-249 per month.
+(But be wary: even some more expensive plans can still be running on shared environments, so be sure to look.)

-As for themes to design your site, you will still need to purchase one separately, so consider roughly $79.95 for this expenditure.
+As for themes to design your site, you will still need to purchase one separately, so consider at least $99.95 for this expenditure.

 Premium Managed WordPress Hosting